 The tax effect of differences between book and tax basis is accounted for in the deferred tax expense (recovery).
 These differences consist of the difference between depreciation expense and capital cost allowance, in the deductibility of the allowance for impaired loans, and in the inclusion of unrealized gains and losses on investments through other comprehensive income.

-2023 2022

-Deferred tax (income) expense:

-Origination and reversal of temporary differences \$ 77,454 \$ (96,413)
+2024 2023 Deferred tax (income) expense: Origination and reversal of temporary differences \$ 23,405 \$ 77,454 Tax amounts related to current year OCI are as follows: 2024 2023 Tax on unrealized loss on investments \$ (224,845) \$ (295,549)